 But experience with great suffering leads to discernment between merciful and merciless living and death.
 My conception of life and death is from the stoic (and ancient Christian) philosophy.
 I believe that life should be lived for meaning, and that what we do in life echoes in eternity, for better or worse.

-The epicurean conception which is popular with modern irreligious people, Leonardo da Vinci, and liberal Christians is that life is to be lived for experiences and consumption – obtaining as much happiness as a person can gorge upon.
+The epicurean conception which is popular with modern irreligious people, and progressive Christians is that life is to be lived for experiences and consumption – obtaining as much happiness as a person can gorge upon.
 They don’t like talking about death in general, or spending too much time contemplating those who have passed.
 Life is for the living, to the epicurean.

 A consequence of that philosophy is that the younger a person dies, the greater the tragedy.
 It’s a good litmus test as to whether or not a person has been indoctrinated unwittingly with the epicurean conception of life and death.